JNLWH/CleaningDataAssignment/CodeBook.md

 - angle(Y,gravityMean)
 - angle(Z,gravityMean)

 In **average table**, all the above 73 variables' averages are calculated per activity and per subject.
-A complete list of 73 average variables is as following:
+A complete list of 73 average variables are as following:

 - avg-tBodyAcc-mean()-X
 - avg-tBodyAcc-mean()-Y